 In this article, I shall explain how Sender Policy Framework (SPF) works, its benefit & and a real-life example.

-Real Life Example: I am very pleased to announce that, the Trybe Team is using the SPF feature!
-In the following image, you could see that an E-Mail received by my Gmail account from Trybe team has passed the SPF check. :) In plain words, it means that the Gmail’s mail gateway performed SPF check on this E-mail & confirmed that the IP address 220.127.116.11 is a permitted sender listed in the SPF records of Trybe team.
+In plain words, it means that the Gmail’s mail gateway performed SPF check on this E-mail & confirmed that the IP address 220.127.116.11 is a permitted sender listed in the SPF records of Trybe team.

 SPF is a very simple and easy to implement technique.
 Most of the DNS resolvers are compatible and support SPF records.

 The drawback of the SPF, it that does not ensure E-Mail integrity.

 I hope you find this helpful!
 Please feel free to provide your suggestion or opinions.